Dr Fatim Lakha

 MBChB MPH MD MRCGP MFFP FFPH

-Fatim trained in medicine at Glasgow University.
-She is a trained GP with a specialist interest in reproductive and sexual health and a consultant in Public Health Medicine.
-She has clinical and academic experience in primary care, secondary care, drug development, epidemiology, biostatistics and health technology assessment.
+I trained in medicine at Glasgow University and am a trained GP with a specialist interest in reproductive and sexual health and a consultant in Public Health Medicine.
+I have clinical and academic experience in primary care, secondary care, drug development, epidemiology, biostatistics and health technology assessment.

-During a fellowship with the Contraceptive Development Network, funded by MRC and DFID, she completed her MD at the University of Edinburgh titled "Increasing choice and use of contraception".
-She also holds a master's degree with distinction in Public health research from the University of Edinburgh and is currently in the final year of a Masters in Health Technology Assessment (distance learning) at the University of Glasgow.
-Her dissertation is the economic evaluation of PET-CT scanniing for lymphoma (HL and NHL) in Thailand.
+During a fellowship with the Contraceptive Development Network, funded by MRC and DFID I completed my doctorate of medicine (MD) at the University of Edinburgh titled "Increasing choice and use of contraception".
+I also hold a master's degree with distinction in Public health research from the University of Edinburgh and a Masters in Health Technology Assessment with distinction from the University of Glasgow.

-Fatim is a reviewer for the Journal of Public Health (UK) and the Child Development and Mental Health Journal of Rajanagarindra Institute of Child Development (Thailand).
-She is an Honorary Consultant in Public Health at NHS Lothian, where she is working on projects in communicable disease and integration of health services.
+I am a reviewer for the Journal of Public Health (UK) and the Child Development and Mental Health Journal of Rajanagarindra Institute of Child Development (Thailand).
+I am an Honorary Consultant in Public Health and Health Policy at Public Health England

-She has taught postgraduates on the Masters in Public Health Research course; The Masters in Family Medicine and the Master in Global Public Health at the University of Edinburgh, UK and has taught fourth year medical undergraduates at Thammasat University, Thailand.
+I have taught postgraduates on the Masters in Public Health Research course; The Masters in Family Medicine and the Master in Global Public Health at the University of Edinburgh, UK and have taught fourth year medical undergraduates at Thammasat University, Thailand.

-Her research interests include capacity building in LMICs, health systems improvement, women's health, migrant health and communicable disease.
+My research interests include capacity building in LMICs, health systems improvement and analysis, women's health, health technology assessment and communicable disease.

-Her current body of research includes providign medical and epidemiological expertise to a programme of work establishing biopharmaceutical and animal vaccine capacity in Thailand and neighbouring South-East Asian countries.
+My current body of research includes providing medical and epidemiological expertise to a programme of work establishing biopharmaceutical and animal vaccine capacity in Thailand and neighbouring South-East Asian countries.